A quiet London-based payments startup just raised among the biggest Series A rounds ever in Europe – TechCrunch

 Though Checkout’s Series A is stunning for its size, according to Dealroom data, it isn’t the largest for a European company.
 Among other giant rounds, the U.K.-based biotech company Immunocore closed on $320 million in Series A funding in 2015.
 In 2017, another U.K. fintech, OakNorth, a digital bank that focuses on loans for small and medium enterprises, raised $200 million in Series A funding.
 (It has gone on to raise roughly $850 million altogether.)

-More recently, TradePlus24, a two-year-old, Zurich, Switzerland-based fintech company that insures the account receivables of small and mid-size businesses against default, also raised a healthy amount: $120 million in Series A funding.
+More recently, TradePlus24, a two-year-old, Zurich, Switzerland-based fintech company that insures against default the accounts receivables of small and mid-size businesses, also raised a healthy amount: $120 million in Series A funding.
 Its backers include Credit Suisse and the insurance broker Kessler.